Low frequency: Antennas

-Since the ground waves used in this band require vertical polarization, vertical antennas are used for transmission.
-Mast radiators are most common, either insulated from the ground and fed at the bottom, or occasionally fed through guy-wires.
-T-antennas and inverted L-antennas are used when antenna height is an issue.
+Longwave receiving antennas

+Antenna requirements for LF reception are much more modest than for transmission.
+Although non-resonant long wire antennas are sometimes used, ferrite loop antennas are far more popular because of their small size.

+Amateur radio operators have achieved good LF reception using active antennas: A short whip with a built-in pre-amplifier.

+Antenna heights

 Due to the long wavelengths in the band, nearly all LF antennas are electrically short, shorter than one quarter of the radiated wavelength, so their low radiation resistance makes them inefficient, requiring very low resistance grounds and conductors to avoid dissipating transmitter power.

 These electrically short antennas need loading coils at the base of the antenna to bring them into resonance.
 Many antenna types, such as the umbrella antenna and L- and T-antenna, use capacitive top-loading (a "top hat"), in the form of a network of horizontal wires attached to the top of the vertical radiator.
 The capacitance improves the efficiency of the antenna by increasing the current, without increasing its height.

 The height of antennas differ by usage.
 For some non-directional beacons (NDBs) the height can be as low as 10 meters, while for more powerful navigation transmitters such as DECCA, masts with a height around 100 meters are used.
-T-antennas have a height between 50 and 200 meters, while mast aerials are usually taller than 150 meters.
+T-antennas have a height between 50–200 meters, while mast aerials are usually taller than 150 meters.